Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Cabinet received an update on the council's progress against the Local Government Association (LGA) Corporate Peer Challenge (CPC) Action Plan.
-The council has made significant strides, with 84% of identified actions completed and 91% on track for completion by the end of November.
-Key areas of progress include financial sustainability, governance, and diversity and inclusion.
-The council welcomed the prospect of an LGA progress review and requested the Chief Executive to write to the LGA inviting them to revisit the council for an updated review.
+The Cabinet received an update on the Corporate Peer Challenge Action Plan, noting that 84% of identified actions were completed, with 91% on track for completion by November 2024.
+Key progress areas included financial sustainability, governance, and diversity and inclusion.
+The council also requested the LGA to conduct a progress review.

-The Cabinet noted that the tender process for the Children and Young People's Supported Housing Pathway had been unsuccessful in awarding contracts for three out of four lots due to insufficient quality bids.
-Consequently, the council will proceed with a negotiated procedure under Regulation 32 of the Public Contracts Regulations 2015 to ensure continued service provision for vulnerable young people.
-The council is also exploring alternative models, such as a pre-approved supplier list, for future procurement.
+In relation to the Supported Living Pathway, Cabinet noted the unsuccessful tender outcome for several lots and the subsequent decision to enter into a negotiated procedure under Regulation 32 of the Public Contracts Regulations 2015 to ensure continued service provision for vulnerable young people.
+Efforts are also underway to explore alternative models, such as a pre-approved supplier list.

 Delegated decisions linked to this meeting